 Let’s talk about the two major reasons why Trek BB90 and BB95 bikes creak, and then I’m going to tell you how simple it is to make sure creaks don’t happen to you anymore.
-The first and most common reason for mountain bike creaking occurs when the bearings start moving around in the frame with each pedal stroke.
+The first and most common reason for mountain bike creaking occurs when the bottom bracket bearings start moving around in the frame with each pedal stroke.
 This causes creaking, which is annoying, but the real danger here is that this loose condition leads to ovalization of the bearing bores in the carbon frame, and that ain’t good.
 Yes, every time you pedal a stroke and hear a creak from a loose bearing you are causing damage to your carbon frame.
-As long as you get on it right away there won’t be any lasting damage.
+As long as you get on it right away there won’t be any lasting damage to your Trek MTB.

 The fix is easy.
-We advocate bonding the bearings into the frame with a Loctite-style product.
+We advocate bonding the bike bearings into the frame with a Loctite-style product.
 We prefer VibraTite530 or Loctite 609 for STANDARD frames where the bearings still require the use of press tool.
-If the frame is worn to the point that the bearing can be pushed in easily by hand or they basically fall out, you’ll need VibraTite538 or Loctite 638, which we package with our REPAIR kits.
+If the frame is worn to the point that the bearing can be pushed in easily by hand or they basically fall out, you’ll need VibraTite538 or Loctite 638, which we package with our Shimano bearing repair kits.

 A bonded-in bearing can’t move anymore.
 No movement, no creaking, no frame damage.
 Problem solved.
 There’s nothing to fear from bonding the bearings in the frame as long as you use the right retaining compounds such as the specific VibraTite and Loctite products I just mentioned.
 To ease your mind, here's a picture of the labels from a bottle of 609 and 638; note the depiction of a bearing being bonded into a rotating assembly and the description of what it does, "Augments Press Fits" and "Slip Fits":